vmware/carbon-black-adapter-for-harbor/CONTRIBUTING.md

 # Contributing to carbon-black-adapter-for-harbor

 The carbon-black-adapter-for-harbor project team welcomes contributions from the community.
-Before you start working with carbon-black-adapter-for-harbor, please read our [Developer Certificate of Origin](https://cla.vmware.com/dco).
-All contributions to this repository must be signed as described on that page.
-Your signature certifies that you wrote the patch or have the right to pass it on as an open-source patch.
+If you wish to contribute code and you have not signed our contributor license agreement, our bot will update the issue when you open a Pull Request.
+For any questions about the [CLA](https://cla.vmware.com/cla/1/preview) process, p lease refer to our [FAQ](https://cla.vmware.com/faq).

 ## Contribution Flow